Aparajith-S/BehavioralCloning/ReadMe.md

 Then I repeated this process on track two in order to get more data points.
 ![alt text][image10]

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I tilted and sheared the images thinking that this would bring in variations which will generalize the model at the same time add more data for larger steering angles.

-![alt text][image13]
-![alt text][image14]

 After the collection process, I had 37566 number of data points.
 The following describes the challenges faced and the methods employed to overcome the challenges.